-Among the writers we have published are Nuala O’Faolain, whose memoir Are You Somebody? was first published by New Island before becoming an international bestseller, Dermot Bolger, Tom Mac Intyre, Mary Lavin, Christine Dwyer Hickey, Joseph O’Connor, Mary Kenny, Stephen Price, Anthony Cronin, Ferdia MacAnna, Nuala Ní Dhomhnaill, Paul Durcan, Philip Casey, Maeve Brennan, Carlo Gébler, Nuala Ní Chonchúir, Deirdre Purcell, Myles Dungan, Glenn Patterson, Brian Lynch, Mark Little and the 2013 winner of the Short Story Prize at the Irish Book Awards, Billy O’Callaghan.
+Among the writers we have published are Nuala O’Faolain, whose memoir Are You Somebody? was first published by New Island before becoming an international bestseller, Dermot Bolger, Mia Gallagher, Tom Mac Intyre, Mary Lavin, Sinéad Gleeson, Christine Dwyer Hickey, Joseph O’Connor, Julie Parsons, Mary Kenny, Anthony Cronin, Ferdia MacAnna, Nuala Ní Dhomhnaill, Paul Durcan, Philip Casey, Maeve Brennan, Carlo Gébler, Nuala Ní Chonchúir/Nuala O’Connor, Deirdre Purcell, Myles Dungan, Glenn Patterson and Billy O’Callaghan.

 ‘New Island have once again picked up true potential by the ankles.’ – Irish Independent

 ‘The current powerhouse of Irish fiction’. – Storgy